vovan-/cyclist-datafiled-garmin/README.md

 ## Usage
 Start Bike activity.
-You should see the CyclistChartsField datafield.
+You should see the CyclistChartsField Data Field.

 ===============================================

 ## Changelog 1.0.0
 Initial commit